conedevelopment/sprucecss-eleventy-documentation-template/src/posts/getting-started/posts/features.md

 ---
-title: 'Setup'
+title: 'Features'
 summary: 'Today more people and experts write about accessibility.
 For the better progression it is a good idea to read them.'
 date: '2022-07-24'
 eleventyNavigation:
-  key: Setup
+  key: Features
   parent: Getting Started
-  order: 4
+  order: 2
 ---

 We use `eleventy --serve` and compile Sass with sass-cli with npm scripts.